Last Updated on December 7, 2022

-Whether you’re looking for an easy, affordable homemade gift or a want to treat yourself to some spa luxury without breaking the bank, this *incredibly easy* homemade sugar scrub has you covered!
+Whether you’re looking for an easy, affordable homemade gift or want to treat yourself to some spa luxury without breaking the bank, this *incredibly easy* homemade sugar scrub has you covered!

 If you’ve seen sugar scrubs for sale, you’ve probably recoiled at the price tag.
 You’ll never consider wasting money on a sugar scrub again when you find out how easy and cheap it is to make your own!